Minimum eligibility

 Graduate Degree Packages

-If you have an exceptionally high ATAR, you may qualify for a Graduate Degree Package into some graduate degrees.
+If you have a high ATAR, you may qualify for a Graduate Degree Package, a combined offer for both an undergraduate course and a place in a specialised professional graduate course.

 Non-ATAR adjustment factors